-The evidence review of the 2019 VA/DOD Asthma CPG included a systematic review and metanalysis (61) which compared a combination inhaled corticosteroid and a long-acting beta-agonist (ICS/LABA) as controller and quick relief therapy to maintenance ICS and to fixed dose maintenance ICS/LABA.
+The evidence review of the 2019 VA/DOD Asthma CPG included a systematic review and metanalysis (61) which compared a combination inhaled corticosteroid and a long-acting betaagonist (ICS/LABA) as controller and quick relief therapy to maintenance ICS and to fixed dose maintenance ICS/LABA.
 There are currently several LABAs approved for patients with asthma.
 Some have a more rapid onset of action (e.g., formoterol) while others have a slower onset of action (e.g., salmeterol).
 The LABA which was used in the combined ICS/LABA controller/reliever was formoterol.
 Despite evidence showing reduced exacerbations using formoterol combined with ICS as both controller and reliever, this strategy was not recommended by the 2019 VA/DOD Asthma CPG.
 The Food and Drug Administration had approved ICS/LABAs as maintenance controller medications for asthma but not as fast acting relievers.
 This strategy was also considered novel and had not yet become a standard of care.
-Although ICS/formoterol combinations still do not have FDA approval as quick relief medications, later asthma guidelines have supported their use as controller/relievers (GINA) and this strategy has become adopted into routine practice.
+Although ICS/formoterol combined into the supported their use as controller/relievers (GINA) and this strategy has become adopted into routine practice.
 This strategy is often referred to as maintenance and reliever therapy (MART) or single inhaler maintenance and reliever therapy (SMART).
 The 2025 VA/DOD Asthma CPG uses the terminology controller/reliever rather than maintenance and reliever as it is clearer with respect to mechanism of action and recognizes that particularly for mild asthma a symptom driven controller/reliever strategy does not require daily maintenance use.